Skip to main content

 Chief Executive

-Vicky joined the court as Chief Executive of The Supreme Court and the JCPC in September 2020.
+Vicky joined the court as Chief Executive of The Supreme Court and the JCPC since September 2020.

 The role involves responsibility for all the non-judicial functions of the Court and overseeing the administration of a team of approximately 50 staff and contractors supporting the work of the Justices.
 The Chief Executive is an Accounting Officer in their own right.